14Richa/14Richa/README.md

 When I'm not coding, you might find me exploring new destinations or getting my sweat on at cult.fit.
 I truly believe that travel and fitness are key ingredients to a happy, healthy life.
 They keep me energized and inspired, and I always come back to my work with fresh ideas and perspectives.🌱

 Thanks for stopping by my profile!
-Feel free to check out my projects and don't hesitate to get in touch.
+Feel free to check out my projects and don't hesitate to get in touch.😄